MRCS Part B (OSCE) — Free Online Mock Test

 - What is the eligibility for MRCS Part B?

-- Eligibility for MRCS Part B — age, qualification and number of attempts — is set by the official conducting body and can change each cycle, so always confirm the current official notification before applying.
-Wrexa Edge focuses on realistic MRCS Part B practice: 10 free full-length mocks in the exact exam pattern, ready whenever you are.
+- You must have passed MRCS Part A. Candidates have four attempts and a seven-year window (from the Part A pass) to complete Part B. Wrexa Edge focuses on realistic MRCS Part B practice: 3 free full-length mocks in the exact exam pattern, ready whenever you are.

 - When is the MRCS Part B exam and how should I prepare?